Enchi

 Enchi is a town located in the Western North Region of Ghana.
 It is the capital of the Aowin Municipality.
-Other major towns in the Municipality includes: Old and New Yakasi, Achimfo, Boinso, Jema, Omanpe, Sewum, Jensue, Yiwabra, Yiwabra Nkwanta, Nyankomam, Kwawu, Abochia, and Jomoro.
+Other major towns in the municipality includes: Old and New Yakasi, Achimfo, Boinso, Jema, Omanpe, Sewum, Jensue, Yiwabra, Yiwabra Nkwanta, Nyankomam, Kwawu, Abochia, and Jomoro.
 The largest water body in the Municipality is the Tano river whose tributary, the Desue (Disue), flows through the township of Enchi.

 The current leaders include the Paramount chief, Nana Beyeeman Tano Kwaw Benbuin III.
-The incumbent Municipal Chief Executive is Samuel Adu Gyamfi, while the member of Parliament Oscar Ofori Larbi.
+The incumbent Municipal Chief Executive is Samuel Adu Gyamfi, while the member of Parliament is Honorable Oscar Ofori Larbi.